MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 3. In **Microsoft Edge**, click **Add Cupcakes**.

-4. On the **Add Cupcake to The Shop** page, create a new cupcake with the following credentials:
+4. On the **Add a Cupcake to The Shop** page, create a new cupcake with the following credentials:

     - Bakery: **_&lt;A bakery of your choice&gt;_**
     - Cupcake Type: **_&lt;A cupcake type of your choice&gt;_**